 Who This Book Is For

-This book assumes that you’ve written code in another programming language but doesn’t make any assumptions about which one.
+This book assumes that you’ve written code in another programming language, but doesn’t make any assumptions about which one.
 We’ve tried to make the material broadly accessible to those from a wide variety of programming backgrounds.
 We don’t spend a lot of time talking about what programming is or how to think about it.
 If you’re entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming.

 How to Use This Book